git/git-scm.com/README.md

 ## Contributing

-If you wish to contribute to this website, please [fork it on GitHub](https://github.com/git/git-scm.com).
+We warmly welcome contributions!
+Please [fork the repository on GitHub](https://github.com/git/git-scm.com), clone it using [`scalar`](https://git-scm.com/docs/scalar), and use [`git sparse-checkout`](https://git-scm.com/docs/git-sparse-checkout) to focus on relevant files.

-Then, clone it using [`scalar`](https://git-scm.com/docs/scalar) (this avoids long clone times) and then use [`git sparse-checkout add <directory>`](https://git-scm.com/docs/git-sparse-checkout) to check out the files relevant to your work.
+After making your changes, commit and push to a named branch in your fork, then open a pull request.
+For significant features, consider [opening an issue](https://github.com/git/git-scm.com/issues/new) first to discuss your proposal.

 After making the changes, commit and push to a named branch in your fork, then open a pull request.
 If it is a big feature, you might want to [start an issue](https://github.com/git/git-scm.com/issues/new) first to make sure it's something that will be accepted.